Large cities lose their growth advantage as countries urbanize: Results

 Across countries, a lower national share of urban population correlates with higher $\beta$ (Fig. \ref{fig:2}A inset and Table \ref{tab:2}).
 Put differently, growth rates increase rapidly with city size in less urbanized countries, whereas the size-growth relationship is nearly flat in more urbanized ones (Fig. \ref{fig:2}A).
 The numbers speak clearly: between 1975 and 2025, 1M$+$ cities in more urbanized countries grew at the national average rate, while 1M$+$ cities in less urbanized ones grew 7.3\% faster.

 Within countries, $\beta$ declines as urbanization rises.
 A regression with country fixed effects shows that a 20\% increase in a country's urban population share is associated with a $\sim 0.01$ reduction in $\beta$ (Table \ref{tab:2}).
 This pattern is clearly observed in South Korea and the USA, two countries for which our data cover a large window of the urbanization process.
-Both countries saw large cities grow substantially faster than smaller ones in the early phases of urbanization, but by their mature phases, this advantage nearly vanished (Fig. \ref{fig:2}B-C).
+Both countries saw large cities grow substantially faster than smaller ones in the early phase of urbanization, but as urbanization progressed, this advantage largely vanished (Fig. \ref{fig:2}B-C).

 These results help explain the regional differences in $\beta$ observed in Figure \ref{fig:1}.
-A simple regression shows that when controlling for urbanization level, regional dummies converge toward the global average, with differences becoming either statistically insignificant or much smaller (Fig. \ref{fig:2}D).
+A simple regression shows that, when controlling for urbanization level, regional dummies converge toward the global average, with differences becoming either statistically insignificant or much smaller (Fig. \ref{fig:2}D).
 This indicates that regional differences in $\beta$ largely reflect each country's stage in the urbanization process.

 The size-growth patterns observed in Figure \ref{fig:2} change national city size distributions.
 We can quantify this change by looking at the distribution's rank-size curve (Fig. \ref{fig:3}A), or more precisely at the absolute value of its slope, $\alpha$ (exact definition of $\alpha$ in the caption of Figure \ref{fig:3}B-C).
 If $\beta$ is positive, large cities have a growth advantage, the left tail of the rank-size curve rises faster than the right one, the curve steepens, and $\alpha$ increases.
-Thus, if $\beta$ declines with urbanization (as in Fig.\ref{fig:2}) , $\alpha$ should increase at a decelerating rate.
+Thus, if $\beta$ declines with urbanization (as in Fig. \ref{fig:2}), $\alpha$ should increase at a decelerating rate.
 Our data confirm this: $\alpha$ increased in both the USA and South Korea (Fig. \ref{fig:3}B), and it did so faster early on.
 Further, since 1975, $\alpha$ grew $18\%$ on average across less urbanized countries, against $4\%$ across more urbanized ones (Fig. \ref{fig:3}C).